MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBaseline.md

 ```

 ## DESCRIPTION

-The **New-CMBaseline** cmdlet creates a Configuration Manager baseline.
+Use this cmdlet to create a configuration baseline.
 A baseline is a collection of configuration items that Configuration Manager uses to evaluate whether a computer complies with software requirements.
+For more information, see [Create configuration baselines in Configuration Manager](/mem/configmgr/compliance/deploy-use/create-configuration-baselines).

-After you create a baseline, you can deploy it to a collection so that devices in that collection download the configuration baseline and assess compliance with it.
+After you create a baseline, use the [Set-CMBaseline](Set-CMBaseline.md) cmdlet to add configuration items.
+Then use the [New-CMBaselineDeployment](New-CMBaselineDeployment.md) cmdlet to deploy the baseline to a collection.
+When deployed, devices in that collection download the configuration baseline and assess compliance with it.

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).